Paolo-DevTech-UCSB/UCSB-HGCAL-Module-Edges/README.md

 Q.3 Why doesnt the Gap grow when the environement goes to cold?
     A: you forget the Cassete itself, it also moves.
 Use the Warm Gap to avoid confusion.

-OverFlow Notes and Explainations:
-# From My Own measurements; Actual Value for Hexaboard Apothem r:
-#   PRESERIES HDF avg: 83.37086806
-#   PRESERIES LDF avg: 83.39973333
-#   PRESERIES LD5 avg: 83.381375

-"""Definition; Apothem: The line segment from the center of the hexagon to the midpoint of any side."""

-    PROCESS

-Purple is just "Edge Location" - Gap/2.
-However There are a few choices within that definition:
-    1. Are we using 83.40 or 83.47 for the "Edge Location"
-    2. is the tolerance for "Edge Location" 0.05mm, 0.013mm, or both: 0.063mm
-        3 * 2, Gives us 6 different possibilities for what "Edge Location" is.
-    3. for Gap, we could use the Warm or Cold Gap.
-        3 * 2 * 2 gives 12 different possibilities for the Purple Envelope.

-The Green Edge is the easiest, By Definition, It is NOT     purple, yellow, and red.
-    1. Purple Envelope < Green < Yellow Envelope

-The Yellow Envelope also follows similar rules to the Purple Envelope.
-"Edge Location" + Gap/2
-    1. Are we using 83.40 or 83.47 for the "Edge Location"
-    2. is the tolerance for "Edge Location" 0.05mm, 0.013mm, or both: 0.063mm
-    3. for Gap, we could use the Warm or Cold Gap.

-The Red Envelope is the same as Yellow except it's Edge Loco + Gap. no term multiplyed by 1/2.

-               ( HXB Width + HXB Total Tolerance*(2 modules))/(2) + relative gap location
-    Yellow == ((166.79 + 0.363)/2)mm + (243.5)um       ''''
-    RED == ((166.79 + 0.363)/2)mm + (487)um            ''''